 Oh, and the Art!
 The art that is displayed at our festival sings to different people in different ways.
 It can inspire us.
 It can amuse us.
 It can also be a fun way to shop for the holidays.
 Maybe it’s the jewelry booth my wife always come back to year after year.
 The really talented artists are invited back, and there are always new surprises to explore.

-This year we have added a maker’s market for kids, Young Maker's Expo.
-This is being organized by a local Boy Scout who is working on his Eagle Scout project.
+Back again is the maker’s market for kids, Young Maker's Expo.
 The “kidpreneurs” will learn to operate a small business & practice merchandising.

 Our committee is committed to operating a Zero Waste Event.
 We work closely with the City, Republic Services and our volunteers to lead the county in waste diversion.
-Last year our diversion rate was 88% (leaving only 12% of our waste going to landfill).
-This year our goal is 94% and we think we can get it even higher.
+Last year our diversion rate was 89% (leaving only 11% of our waste going to landfill).
 On Friday night before the festival we build our little city and when you wake up on Monday morning, it looks like the festival never happened.
 Our mantra “Leave No Trace.”
 Come enjoy the festival, take the memories and maybe some art home with you and leave only your footprints.

 This event is a huge inconvenience for some of our merchants and citizens.
 We do everything we can to make the weekend as simple as we can.
 We plan all year.